rudashi/fluent-regex/docs/pl/podstawy/inne.md

 ---
-title:  Others
+title:  Inne
 layout: pl-page
-next: Patterns
+next: Gotowe wzorce
-next-link: usage/patterns
+next-link: podstawy/wzorce
-previous: Quantifiers
+previous: Kwantyfikatory
-previous-link: usage/quantifiers
+previous-link: podstawy/kwantyfikatory
 ---

-# Others
+# Inne

 Each method described in this section allows for unique manipulation of the pattern.